top of page

 About Me

-I’m Anita Calo — a Montessori educator, teacher trainer, and mentor with decades of experience supporting children, teachers, and families both in classrooms and in homes.
-My work is rooted in deep respect for child development, thoughtful observation, and the belief that those who guide children deserve guidance as well.
+I’m Anita Calo — a Montessori educator, teacher trainer, and mentor with decades of experience supporting children, teachers, and families in both classrooms and homes.
+My work is rooted in a deep respect for child development, thoughtful observation, and the belief that those who guide children deserve guidance as well.

 For those seeking deeper personal support, Anita offers individual energy healing sessions through her sister practice,